-UNIT ASSESSMENT DURATIO WEIGHTING AND FORMAT N MARKS AS 1: Principles of Nutrition.
-External assessment 1 hour 30 50% of AS (compulsory) minutes 20% of Advanced Level Unit AS 2: Diet, Lifestyle and External assessment 1 hour 30 50% of AS Health. (compulsory) minutes 20% of Advanced Level Unit A2 1 Option A: Food Security and Sustainability.
+UNIT ASSESSMENT FORMAT DURATION WEIGHTING AND MARKS AS 1: Principles of Nutrition.
+External assessment (compulsory) 1 hour 30 minutes 50% of AS 20% of Advanced Level Unit AS 2: Diet, Lifestyle and Health.
+External assessment (compulsory) 1 hour 30 minutes 50% of AS 20% of Advanced Level Unit A2 1 Option A: Food Security and Sustainability.
 OR Unit A2 1 Option B: Food Safety and Quality.
 External assessment (compulsory) 2 hours 30 minutes exam 30% of Advanced Level Unit A2 2: Research-based Assignment (4,000 words).
 Assessed by teacher and external moderated (compulsory) 30% of Advanced Level